DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/README.md

 * Windows Basics — ✅
 * Linux CLI Basics — ✅
 * Windows CLI Basics — ✅
-* Operating System Security — ✅ (Documentation Upcoming)
+* Operating System Security — ✅

 ### Module 4 — Software Basics
-* Data Representation — 🔄
+* Data Representation — ✅  (Documentation Upcoming)
-* Data Encoding —  🔄
+* Data Encoding —  ✅  (Documentation Upcoming)
 * Python: Simple Demo — 🔄
 * JavaScript: Simple Demo — ⬜ Not Started
 * Database SQL Basics — ⬜ Not Started

+### Module 5 — Network Fundamentals
+* What is Networking? — ✅ (Coming Soon)
+* Intro to LAN — 🔄
+* OSI Model  — ⬜ Not Started
+* Packets & Frames — ⬜ Not Started
+* Extending your Network — ⬜ Not Started

+### Module 6 — How The Web Works (Coming Soon)
+* DNS in Detail — ✅
+* HTTP in Detail — ✅
+* How Websites Work — ✅
+* Putting it all together — ✅

+### Module 7 — Attacks and Defences
+* The CIA Triad — ⬜ Not Started
+* Cryptography Concepts — ⬜ Not Started
+* Become a Hacker — ⬜ Not Started
+* Become a Defender — ⬜ Not Started

 ---

 ## Documentation